near/docs/docs/3.tutorials/auction/3-nft.md

 }
 ```

 `nft_transfer` transfers the ownership of an NFT from one account ID to another.
 The method takes the arguments `receiver_id` dictating who will now own the NFT and the `token_id` specifying which token in the NFT contract is having its ownership transferred.
-The `ext_contract` attribute converts the NFT trait into a module with the method `nft_transfer`.
+The `ext_contract` macro converts the NFT trait into a module with the method `nft_transfer`.

 Note that we declare `TokenId` in our main file `lib.rs`.
 A type alias is used for future-proofing.